 Analyze and announce results at URL.
-(For security purposes, this link can be found in the Oct.
-2, 2020, principal's memo re: School Council Elections.)
+(For security purposes, this link can be found in the Sept.
+14, 2021, Principal's Memo re: Virtual School Councils Elections.)

 Note that the form requires that voters select their school from a dropdown list, and then type the names of the people they seek to elect.

-IIT has provided principals with access to the form, so they can see results and announce their council's leadership team.
+IIT has provided Principals with access to the form, so they can see results and announce their Council's leadership team.